songechoi/CoffeeHouse/README.md

 Location : Amsterdam

 Wants & needs
-My husband is into opening a franchise store, so I'd like to inquire questions.
+My husband is into opening a franchise store, so I'd like to inquire some questions.